CopernicaMarketingSoftware/Documentation/Publisher/en/loadprofile-and-loadsubprofile.md

 database.
 Loadsubprofile does the same, but from any data collection within your account.

-The code below provides an example how you can retreive profile data from a different database.
+The code below provides an example how you can retrieve profile data from a different database.

 ```